-THE VIRGINIAN-PILOT JOY FUND - Celebrating 80 years of delivering joy with toys
+THE VIRGINIAN-PILOT JOY FUND - Celebrating decades of delivering joy with toys

 The Virginian-Pilot Joy Fund is a non-profit organization that raises monetary donations from the community to purchase new toys for local children who may not receive a single toy during the holiday season.